- Home

 How Theoretical Probability Connects to Other Ideas

-To understand theoretical probability, you should first be comfortable with probability basic.
-Once you have a solid grasp of theoretical probability, you can move on to experimental probability.
+To understand theoretical probability, you should first be comfortable with probability basic and relative frequency.
+Once you have a solid grasp of theoretical probability, you can move on to experimental probability and stat sample space.